Probate Q&A Series

 Detailed Answer

 Transferring an LLC membership interest to a minor in North Carolina requires careful planning.
-You must respect the LLC’s operating agreement, use the Uniform Transfers to Minors Act (UTMA), and—if needed—establish a guardianship of the estate under North Carolina probate law.
-This process ensures the minor’s new interest remains protected until they reach the age of majority.
+You must respect the LLC’s operating agreement, use the Uniform Transfers to Minors Act (UTMA), and—if needed—establish a guardianship of the estate under North Carolina law.
+This process ensures the minor’s new interest remains protected until they reach the applicable age for termination of the custodianship or until the guardianship ends.

 1. Review the LLC Operating Agreement